openstax/cnx-tools/cnx-url-conversion-tool/README.md

   `pip install requests`

-  `pip isntall openpyxl`
+  `pip install openpyxl`

   If you get "Successfully installed requests-2.10.0" and "Successfully installed et-xmlfile-1.0.1 jdcal-1.2 openpyxl-2.3.5" or something along those lines, you're good to go.

+  If you get "error: [Errno 13] Permission denied: ... ," then try running the command in sudo, i.e. `sudo pip install  openpyxl`.

   If you get "-bash: pip: command not found," then you need to install pip first.
+  Pip is a preffered installer program for python.
+  On a mac, you can install it by typing the command `sudo easy_install pip`.
-  Pip is a preffered installer program for python, and you can follow the directions to install it [here](https://pip.pypa.io/en/stable/installing/).
+  If you're on windows, you can follow the directions to install it [here](https://pip.pypa.io/en/stable/installing/).
-  Specifically, follow the directions in the section "Installing with get-pip.py."

   After installing pip, run the two pip install commands above again, and they should be installed successfully.